windows7lake/ll_dropdown_menu/README.md

   /// Text style when DropDownItem is selected final TextStyle activeTextStyle;

+  /// Text style after DropDownItem was selected and one of the DropDownItem in dropdown-menu content must be selected final TextStyle highlightTextStyle;

   /// The icon of the DropDownItem final Widget? icon;

   /// The icon when DropDownItem is selected final Widget? activeIcon;

+  /// The icon after DropDownItem was selected and one of the DropDownItem in dropdown-menu content must be selected final Widget? highlightIcon;

   /// The icon size of the DropDownItem final double iconSize;